fdu-wangfeilab/TCRFormer/README.md

 ## Obtain three types of embeddings.
 ### Obtain the sequence embedding from TCRFormer
 Using the two functions get_betaseq_emb and get_alphaseq_emb in get_TCRseq_emb.py.
 The get_betaseq_emb is used to generate TCR beta chain embeddings from a tab-separated input file containing T-cell receptor sequence and gene segment information.
-The function processes the sequences and gene annotations, passes them through a pretrained deep learning model, and saves the resulting embeddings to a file.
+The function processes the sequences and gene annotations, passes them through TCRFormer, and saves the resulting embeddings to a file.
 Required Inputs:
 + read_path: path to the input .tsv or .csv file containing TCR beta chain data.
 + save_path: path to save the output .npy file containing embeddings.